mulu/mulu.github.io/docs/api_overview.md

 ## Overview

-Mulu analyzes text on the Internet to find references to products sold by the largest online retailers such as Amazon, EBay, Overstock, Popsugar, and iTunes.
-The Mulu API finds and returns Mulu Product Matches.
-Each Mulu Product Match identifies a product mention on a review site, magazine, social media, or other high-value publication.
-Either the publisher or the retailer can use the search results to add commerce links or target advertising.
+The Mulu REST API identifies mentions of products sold by the online retailers such as Amazon, EBay, Overstock, Popsugar, and iTunes in a published document such as a web site or social media post.

-For example, suppose a magazine mentions a lamp from a specific manufacturer in a review.
-Mulu detects which retailers sell that specific lamp.
-Online retailers who sell the lamp can add links to the magazine product review.
-Publishers can use the Mulu API to adds commerce links.
-Social media sites can search its users' posts to build profiles for targeted advertising.

 This API reference uses the following definitions: